A Bavarian idyll

 Photo archive at the Central Institute for Art History, Munich

 The fact that the painting had been part of Göring’s collection led provenance researchers to suspect that it was looted art - especially since at this point it was not known if the widow Maria von Bleichröder had received the proceeds from the auction.
-Therefore the Bayerische Staatsgemäldesammlungen enter the painting in the "Lost Art" database.
+Therefore the Bayerische Staatsgemäldesammlungen entered the painting in the "Lost Art" database.
 The rightful heirs subsequently got in touch.

 Colour photograph.
 Two gentlemen in suits in front of a painting in a gold frame.